-We have 35 years of combined experience fighting insurance companies to make sure our clients receive a fair settlement.
+We have over 20 years of combined experience fighting insurance companies to make sure our clients receive a fair settlement.
 If the insurance company won’t offer a reasonable settlement that includes medical expenses and lost wages, then our skilled San Diego car accident attorneys are prepared to fight in court on your behalf.
 Your top priority after an auto collision should be taking care of yourself and your family – leave the rest to us.

 Call us today to discuss your case.
 The initial consultation is free and we get nothing unless we win your case.
 We are available to meet in our downtown office or can make arrangements to come to you.